aws-samples/amazon-fsx-workshop/fsx-windows/workshop/9-setup-dfs/README.md

 - Enter the DNS name of the file system share in UNC format (e.g. \\fs-0123456789abcdef.example.com\share) and choose OK.

-- Use the table below and repeat the steps above for the other shares for the other shares.
+- Use the table below and repeat the steps above for the other shares you created in previous steps.

 | Share name |
 | :--- |